 Voting at membership meetings shall be by acclamation, unless otherwise designated in these Bylaws or unless requested by at least five percent (5%) of the members attending the meeting for a counting of the yeas and nays.

-All members must vote yea or nay on all motions in question, unless a member has a substantial lack of knowledge of the question or a direct conflict of interest, in which case s/he shall abstain from voting on the question.
+All members must vote yea or nay on all motions in question, unless a member has a substantial lack of knowledge of the question or a direct conflict of interest, in which case they shall abstain from voting on the question.

 Membership meeting minutes shall record the approval or disapproval for each vote and the counting of yeas and nays of each vote in which a count was taken.
 Membership meeting minutes shall be approved by a simple majority of the Executive Board.